fastify/fastify/docs/ContentTypeParser.md

 <h1 align="center">Fastify</h1>

 ## `Content-Type` Parser
 Natively, Fastify only supports `'application/json'` and `'text/plain'` content types.
 The default charset is `utf-8`.
-If you need to support different content types, you can use the `addContentTypeParser` API. *The default JSON and/or plain text parser can be changed.*
+If you need to support different content types, you can use the `addContentTypeParser` API. *The default JSON and/or plain text parser can be changed or removed.*

 *Note: If you decide to specify your own content type with the `Content-Type` header, UTF-8 will not be the default.
 Be sure to include UTF-8 like this `text/html; charset=utf-8`.*